uccser/cs-unplugged/docs/source/getting_started/installation.rst

 - `Sublime Text`_
 - `Vim`_

-Step 13: Complete project settings file
+Step 13: Complete Project Settings File
 =================================================

 Open the ``csunplugged/config/`` directory, and make a copy of